SpaceODY/Space-Shuttle-System-Expanded/README.md

 Installation:
 1. Remove any previous versions of Space Shuttle System from GameData
-2. Put the folder named "SPACE_SHUTTLE_SYSTEM" and "RealismOverhaul" into your KSP Gamedata.
+2. Put the folder named "SPACE_SHUTTLE_SYSTEM" into your KSP Gamedata.
 4. ???
 5. PROFIT